Last updated on May 14th, 2023 at 10:52 pm

 - Jonah spent three days and nights in the belly of the great fish (Jonah 1:17)

-- The Magi gave baby Jesus three gifts: gold, frankincense, and myrrh (Mt 2:11)
+- The Magi came to worship God and gave baby Jesus three gifts: gold, frankincense, and myrrh (Mt 2:11)

 - Three disciples, Peter, John, and James, witnessed the transfiguration of Jesus on Mount Hermon (Mt 17:1-2)

 - Jesus prayed three times in the Garden of Gethsemane and three times, He asked the three disciples that came with Him to pray as well (Matthew 26:36-46)

 - Jesus Christ was placed on the cross at the third hour of the day (9 AM) and died at the ninth hour (3 PM).
 There were three hours of darkness that covered the land while Jesus Christ was on the cross from the sixth hour to the ninth hour